GamesCreed

 LEGO Bricktales

 When your structure falls apart, the game does not inform you as to which part of the structure is wrong: You have to figure that out yourself.
 And the guessing game is not a part of the fun gameplay.
 Some players might say that the puzzles interfere with the immersion of the gameplay.
-This is a valid criticism but also completely subjective.
-Because it can also be said that the structural puzzles strengthen the gameplay of LEGO Bricktales.
+This is a valid criticism, but also completely subjective.
+It can also be said that the structural puzzles strengthen the gameplay of LEGO Bricktales.
 After all, your structures become a part of the video game; how much more immersive can it get?

 The controls of LEGO Bricktales are also a bit controversial, it seems.
 While some people have trouble understanding how the camera works in the game, some people find it very intuitive.
 My view is somewhere in the middle.
 If you are very familiar with the controls of the Sims games, especially the third installment of the series, you are going to be mostly fine.

 Especially in the building screen of the game, your camera controls are incredibly important as you have to see the LEGO bricks on every side.
 But the regular camera controls are still a bit tricky- It takes a while to get used to.
-The game is definitely better on PC in that way.
+The game is better on PC in that way.

 LEGO Bricktales